Student Conduct Process - Interim

 2.10.
 Trespassing and Unauthorized Use of Property: Entering or using university facilities and/or the personal property of others without explicit permission.
 This includes but is not limited to, unauthorized access to residence halls, vehicles, stadiums and fields, as well as unauthorized possession, duplication, or use of the property of others or the University.

 2.11.
 False Information, Forgery, and Fraud: Publishing and/or circulating false information that is harmful to others.
-Providing false information to the University, including on an application required to participate in a University activity.
+Providing false information to the University, including, but not limited to, on an application required to participate in a University activity.

 2.11.1.
 Altering, forging, or misusing documents or property which might include, but is not limited to, money, charge cards, checks, personal information, ECU One Cards, grade reports, transcripts, and parking tags.
 Possessing altered or forged documents or property, such as a fictitious driver's license.
 Deceitfully using the personal information of others.